slaveOftime/Fun.Blazor.Samples/UseWithCSharpBlazor/README.md

     dotnet run --project .\CSharpWASMApp\CSharpWASMApp.csproj

 Of course, you can reuse csharp library in a fsharp blazor app.
 To do that you will need Fun.Blazor.Cli to auto generate some binding files for you.
-It is just similar with MinimalBlazorWASMAppWithMudBlazor.
+It is just similar with MinimalWASMMudBlazor.